 - Otodectic mange – affecting mainly the ear

-Symptoms of Mange in Cats
+Symptoms of mange in cats

 She will have patchy-looking skin with scabs on the skin underneath and possible ridges on her head fur.
 Other symptoms of mange are weight loss and brown marks on the ears and the nose.
-Your cat may have a black discharge from her ear.
-This discharge can seem like coffee grounds.
+Your cat may have a black or brown discharge from her ear which looks like coffee grounds.
 She will probably have patchy fur with scabs on her neck or head.
-Certainly she will itch and scratch her body, could lose her appetite and can also be dehydrated.
+Certainly, she will itch and scratch her body, could lose her appetite and can also be dehydrated.

 Diagnosis of mange in cats